 During restoration, the brick built roof of a vaulted structure was discovered under the floor.
 After further digging, the entrance to Sir James Tillie’s vault was discovered, also revealing the infamous man’s final resting place, along with his leather chair.

-Whilst the public do not have direct access to the mausoleum, it is open on specific garden open days, and guided garden tours.
-All B&B guests have access to the mausoleum and gardens during their stay.
-For more information on garden events, see the Events page.
+Whilst the public do not have direct access to the Mausoleum, it is open on specific garden open days and guided garden tours.
+All Bed and Breakfast guests also have access to the Mausoleum and gardens during their stay.
+For more information on garden events, see our Events Page.